DavidTaylor96/AI-Chat-bot/GETTING_STARTED.md

 ### API Connection Issues

-If you're having trouble connecting to the Claude API:
+If you're having trouble connecting to the Taylor API:

 1. Verify your API key is correct
 2. Check that your internet connection is working